Please see the details of the program below. To see the status of your application, please click on the link below:

 Basic Program Eligibility

-• Since all applications have been qualified and appeals resolved, the number of permit holders in each tier have been determined, the total number of shares calculated, and the payment per eligible permit holder is set.
+- Since all applications have been qualified and appeals resolved, the number of permit holders in each tier have been determined, the total number of shares calculated, and the payment per eligible permit holder has been set.

 Please see the Massachusetts CARES Act Fisheries Relief FAQ Sheet for answers to eligibility and application related questions.
-If you have any questions about this aquaculture relief program, please email us at firstname.lastname@example.org and put AQUACULTURE in the subject line.
+If you have any questions about this seafood processor relief program, please email us at email@example.com and put SEAFOOD PROCESSOR in the subject line.